-Personal finance can feel really complicated and intimidating.
-There are thousands of articles published every day tackling different personal finance topics.
+Personal finance can feel complicated and intimidating.
+There are thousands of articles published every day, tackling different personal finance topics.
 From side-hustles to real estate, to investing the list seems endless.
 How is the average person supposed to keep track of it all?

-Luckily when it comes to personal finance and reaching financial independence all these discussions can be classified into one of two categories, which I will refer to as the two levers of financial independence.
+Luckily when it comes to personal finance and reaching financial independence, all these discussions can be classified into one of two categories: the two levers of Financial Independence.

 - Making more money